AliyunContainerService/ack-ram-tool/website/docs/credential-plugin/get-kubeconfig.md

   -h, --help                          help for get-kubeconfig -m, --mode string                   credential mode: certificate or ram-authenticator-token (default "certificate")
-      --private-address               Use private ip as api-server address
+      --private-address               Use private ip as api-server address --role-arn string               Assume an RAM Role ARN when send request or sign token

 Global Flags:
   -y, --assume-yes                      Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively